Do You Qualify for the Earned Income Tax Credit?

 For 2004, the maximum credit amounts are:

 Important Changes for Tax Year 2004

 Combat Zone Pay

-Members of the military have the option to include their tax exempt combat zone pay when computing their earned income for EITC.
+Beginning in Tax Year 2004, members of the military have the option to include their tax-exempt combat zone pay when computing their earned income for EITC.
 The combat pay remains exempt for federal taxes.
 However, families should be aware that they must include all of the combat pay or none of it.
 For example, if the inclusion of combat pay would push a taxpayer’s adjusted gross income above the EITC income limit, taxpayers should leave it out of their EITC calculations.
 If, however, the inclusion of combat pay would enable a taxpayer to obtain a higher refund, then combat pay should be included.

-If you are in doubt about your eligibility you or your tax preparer may use the new EITC Assistant on the IRS Web site.
+If you are in doubt about your eligibility you or your tax preparer may use the new EITC Assistant on the IRS website.
 The EITC Assistant, available in English and Spanish, will help you determine your eligibility by answering a few simple questions.
-For tax professionals, there is an electronic tool kit at www.eitcfortaxpreparers.com.

 Avoid Common Errors